Surf Air Mobility

 How does Surf Air Mobility source private jets?

-Surf Air uses third-party charter operators
+Surf Air on-demand charter and jet card uses third-party charter operators

 How much does Surf Air Mobility private jet programs cost?